-Of course I know and believe that He’s at work in all things—that His plans stand firm forever—but if I don’t have peace, I haven’t joined Him where He is.
+Of course I know and believe He’s at work in all things.
+I know His plans stand firm forever, but if I don’t have peace, I haven’t joined Him where He is.
 The supernatural peace He offers does not always come after I pray a few sentences, however heartfelt they are.

-Have I prayed for those who carry hurt and hatred in their hearts?
-For those I may not agree with?
+Do I lift up those who carry hurt and hatred in their hearts?
+Those I may not agree with?

 Have I confessed my own sins?

-When in my grief I turn to prayer—to seek and sit with God—He offers me the supernatural peace that comes through connection with His Spirit—even in times of confusion.
-When I empty my burdens to Him, I am refilled with Him.
+When I turn to prayer, God offers me the supernatural peace that comes through connection with His Spirit—even in times of confusion and grief.
+When I empty my burdens to Him, I am filled with Him.

 Nehemiah emerged from his time of fasting and praying with peace and a resolve to rebuild.
-God’s blessing followed every step and every decision he made, leading to the miraculous rebuilding of a new wall in just 52 days.
+God’s blessing followed every step and decision, leading to the miraculous rebuilding of a new wall in just 52 days.

-With God, what’s been broken can be rebuilt and restored.
+With God, what’s been broken can be restored.

-May we not undervalue and underutilize the potential of God’s power unlocked through the choice to fast and pray—the choice to intentionally meet with Him.
-This work to rebuild here, now, is not yet finished.
+May we not underutilize the potential of God’s power unlocked through fasting, prayer, and intentionally meeting with Him.
+This work to rebuild here and now is not yet finished.
 Let us go to our King, for we are His cupbearers too.
 May we enter boldly before His throne of grace.

 “Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need” (Hebrews 4:16, NJKV).